OUR RESEARCH- The First Steps of Planet Formation:

 From Cosmic Dust to Planetesimals

-The research of my groups focuses on understanding the first steps of planet formation by developing/using numerical simulations of gas and dust evolution in disks around young stars, and comparing the results with multi-wavelength observations from different telescopes.
+The research of my group focuses on understanding the first steps of planet formation by developing/using numerical simulations of gas and dust evolution in disks around young stars, and comparing the results with multi-wavelength observations from different telescopes.
 We are very lucky to live in these exciting times with incredible resolved images of protoplanetary disks (from ALMA, SPHERE, among others) that look even better than simulations.
 These observations are giving us the unique chance to model the crucial elements for the evolution and formation of planets.

 Learn more about the group at MSSL/UCL and the group at MPIA, and some of our recent research.